MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 you either see some buzz about hooks, or a bunch of tutorials using React with big classes and method overrides.
 Most of all you probably see something that isn't technically real Javascript, JSX.
 There's an open secret about modern web development.
 It's complicated.
 Really complicated.
-A-transpiles-to-B-transpiles-to-C-transpiles-to-Javascript complicated.
+A-transpiles-to-B-transpiles-to-C-transpiles-to-Javascript complicated (more on the word *transpile* later.
 Maybe this isn't that secret, but lots of web developers either ignore it or pretend it's easy after learning 50 distinct technologies to make their website.
-This article will try to take the magic out, and demonstrate that at the end of the tunnel there is a light.
+This article will try to take the magic out, and hopefully show that there is a light at the  end of the tunnel.

-JSX is a very small one of those many technologies, a syntax extension for JavaScript that allows you to declare HTML\* constructs in code instead of manually manufacturing them.
-Even more specifically, JSX is only really syntactic sugar used by the react ecosystem for constructing "components", a parametric chunk of HTML.
+JSX is a very small one of those many technologies, a syntax extension for JavaScript that allows you to declare HTML element trees in code instead of manually manufacturing them.
+Even more specifically, JSX is really syntactic sugar used by the react ecosystem for constructing "components", a reusable chunk of HTML.
 Take for instance the following vanilla JavaScript script running in a simple webpage.
 If you want to test it, you can run `python3 -m http.server` in a folder containing the two files, then you can see it at localhost:8000 in the browser.